 Football Squares

-Super Bowl boards, any NFL game, or March Madness squares.
-10x10 grid, one winner per quarter.
-Live scores, random number assignment, share by link or QR code.
+Set up a 10x10 grid for the Super Bowl, any NFL game, or March Madness.
+One winner per quarter, random number assignment, and players join with a link or QR code.

 Create Squares Board